.png)

 -

-Legal Name – As shown on your tax return.
+Legal Name – Your full name as shown on your tax return (individual or business entity).

 -

-Business Name/DBA – Only if different from your legal name.
+Business Name/DBA – Only fill this out if your business operates under a different name.

 -